Essentials of Assessment

 - Isosorbide dinitrate

 Vasodilator, for which there has been only a small study in the CRPS1 population, but not CRPS2.
-The study showed some improvement in mean skin temperature if the CRPS1 was of the “cold” type.5
+24 patients with ‘‘cold’’ CRPS of the hand were randomized for topical ointments applied 4 times daily for 10 weeks vs placebo.
+No difference was observed in skin temperature, pain, activity level or levels of NO and endothelin 1.
+20 Another study showed some improvement in mean skin temperature in “cold” CRPS1.5

 - Topical clonidine